Ominox0/Riko/README.md

 # Riko
-Beta testing (New) programing language based on python
+New programing language based on python

 inside of .rk file your can import : riko scripts [Later you will be able to import python to!]